 - More information in the study programmes

 Summer courses are free of charge for undergraduate students of the University of Helsinki who are enlisted as attending students at the moment of registration.
 This excludes a possible fee for study materials.
+Our course offerings include courses that are open to all and free of charge.
+Always check the fee from the study programme of the course.

 The fees for any study material used in courses are indicated in the study programmes and must always be paid in conjunction with the study fee.